 District Heat Montpelier

-The District Heat Montpelier is a joint project of the City of Montpelier and the State of Vermont to provide local renewable energy to downtown Montpelier.
-With the rebuilding of the State’s existing central heating plant, modern wood-fired boilers will heat the Capitol Complex and connections will be put in place to expand its service area to City and School buildings as well as connect to private buildings in downtown Montpelier.
-Once built out benefits of District Heat include:
+District Heat Montpelier is a joint project of the City of Montpelier and the State of Vermont to provide local renewable energy to downtown Montpelier.
+With the rebuilding of the State’s existing central heating plant in 2013 and 2014, modern wood-fired boilers heat the Capitol Complex and 21 buildings in downtown Montpelier including City and School buildings as well as private customers.
+The benefits of District Heat include:

 - Reduced health threatening air emissions from fuel combustion in downtown Montpelier by as much as 11 tons per year.